 Network Security Policies

 A strong set of network security policies complements technical controls.
-While policies cannot always be technically enforced, users need to be aware of behaviors that are unacceptable by the policy.
+While policies cannot always be technically enforced, users need to be aware of behaviours that are unacceptable by the policy.
 Examples include:

 - Use of strong passwords